Articles

 The dynamic relaxation method is applied to membrane analysis using an eight-node quadrilateral element.
 The element uses second order shape functions to approximate the geometry of the structure.
 The element is based on the element of Gosling and Lewis.
 They used a finite element approach.
 In this paper exact tensorial calculation is used to determine the exact deformation between the deformation-free state and the actual state.

-Ranse investigations of downwind sails and integration into sailing yacht design processes, K Graf, H Renzsch, 2nd High Performance Yacht Design Conference, Auckland, 2006.
+RANSE investigations of downwind sails and integration into sailing yacht design processes, K Graf, H Renzsch, 2nd High Performance Yacht Design Conference, Auckland, 2006.

 A fluid structure interaction method has been developed to calculate the viscous turbulent flow around flexible trimmable downwind sails.
 The structural part of the method is based on a Finite Element presentation of the sail modelled as a membrane.
 Minimization of the total potential energy function using a quasi Newton type method is carried out to calculate the displacement of the sail under aerodynamic loads.
 The flow around the deformed sail is calculated solving the Reynolds Averaged Navier Stokes Equation using a Finite Volume approach.